 To comply with the Council's Planning Guidance on Affordable Housing, provision of affordable housing units will be required on-site.
-It is estimated that the site has a capacity of 88 units.
-24 of these units should be affordable.
+It is estimated that the sites have a capacity of 110 units.
+30 of these units should be affordable

-The final number of affordable housing units that will be required will be determined at the detailed design stage and will be dependent upon the type, mix and size of proposed houses for the overall development of the site.
+The final number of affordable housing units that will be required will be determined at the detailed design stage and will be dependent upon the type, mix and size of proposed houses for the overall development of the individual sites.

-Developer Contributions
+Contributions